Genesis 1:29

 A T L A S

-Interpretable prognosis for susceptibility to active anti-cancer molecular forms, based on amides/carboxylic acids - hydrolysis derivatives of natural nitrile glycosides, of transcriptome cell lines inherent in tumors
+Interpretable prognosis for susceptibility to active anti-cancer molecular forms, based on amides/carboxylic acids - hydrolysis derivatives of natural nitrile glycosides, of transcriptome cell lines inherent in tumors.

-Schematic representation of the descriptive dependences of the interpretable predictions of sensitivity to active anti-cancer molecular forms by transcriptomal cell lines inherent in tumors - Tsanov | DOI: 10.5281/zenodo.8009390
+Tumor transcriptome-based prediction of sensitivity to active anti-cancer molecular forms – schematic by Tsanov | DOI: 10.5281/zenodo.8009390

 This ATLAS presents in appended form the complete monographic study on the subject.
 The idea is to bring the results out of the "heavier" didactic format required for the scientific presentation and at the same time to systematize all the information needed for the subsequent clinical research.